Admissions

 Doctor of Physical Therapy-Rehabilitation Science PhD Pathway

-The University of Colorado Anschutz Medical Campus DPT-PhD pathway facilitates a viable educational plan for promising students with a strong interest in academic physical therapy and rehabilitation science.
+The University of Colorado Anschutz DPT-PhD pathway facilitates a viable educational plan for promising students with a strong interest in academic physical therapy and rehabilitation science.
 This collaborative dual degree pathway between the CU Physical Therapy Program and the Rehabilitation Science PhD Program provides an efficient approach to earning both the clinical doctorate and the research doctorate.
 Learn more.

 Orthopaedic Residency

 The University of Colorado School of Medicine Physical Therapy Orthopaedic Residency in partnership with UCHealth is a structured, accredited, post-professional education program for licensed physical therapists who have graduated from an accredited DPT program.
-The orthopaedic residency will offer experiences in outpatient patient management through the UCHealth system and didactic as well as teaching experiences through the resources of the University of Colorado Physical Therapy Program on the prestigious Anschutz Medical Campus.
+The orthopaedic residency will offer experiences in outpatient patient management through the UCHealth system and didactic as well as teaching experiences through the resources of the University of Colorado Physical Therapy Program on the prestigious CU Anschutz campus.
 There is no tuition and residents earn a salary with a comprehensive benefits package.
 Residency graduates will be qualified to sit for the ABPTS orthopaedic clinical specialist exam.
 Learn more

 Faculty Residency

-The University of Colorado Anschutz Medical Campus Faculty Residency is a structured, accredited, post-professional education program for licensed physical therapists who have graduated from an accredited DPT program who aspire to an academic faculty position.
+The University of Colorado Anschutz Faculty Residency is a structured, accredited, post-professional education program for licensed physical therapists who have graduated from an accredited DPT program who aspire to an academic faculty position.
 The program is designed to significantly advance preparation of the physical therapist as a highly qualified educator and productive academic scholar.
 Potential as a future leader in physical therapist education develops through multiple teaching experiences, structured mentorship opportunities, and mentored educational scholarship throughout the program.
-The program also offers access to the resources of the University of Colorado Physical Therapy Program on the Anschutz Medical Campus.
+The program also offers access to the resources of the University of Colorado Physical Therapy Program on the CU Anschutz campus.
 Learn more

 Doctor of Physical Therapy- Master's of Public Health Dual Degree Track

-The University of Colorado Anschutz Medical Campus DPT-MPH track is a collaborative dual degree track between two well-established and successful degree programs: the Doctor of Physical Therapy (DPT) program and the Master of Public Health (MPH) program.
+The University of Colorado Anschutz DPT-MPH track is a collaborative dual degree track between two well-established and successful degree programs: the Doctor of Physical Therapy (DPT) program and the Master of Public Health (MPH) program.
 Learn more.

 PT Degree Requirements